opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Log index names

-By default, the Security plugin logs all indices affected by a request.
-Because index names can be an aliases and contain wildcards/date patterns, the Security plugin logs the index name that the user submitted *and* the actual index name to which it resolves.
+By default, the security plugin logs all indices affected by a request.
+Because index names can be an aliases and contain wildcards/date patterns, the security plugin logs the index name that the user submitted *and* the actual index name to which it resolves.

 For example, if you use an alias or a wildcard, the the audit event might look like: